michaelmichaeli/sentrycs/README.md

 # Word Game 🎮

-A fun and interactive word game where you can test your vocabulary!
+A fun and interactive word game where you can challenge your vocabulary!
 Built with modern web technologies and a beautiful retro-inspired design.

 ## 🌟 Features

-- 🎯 Test your vocabulary with 5-letter words
+- 🎯 Challenge yourself with 5-letter words
 - ⌨️ Interactive on-screen keyboard with retro-style colors
 - 🔍 Real-time word validation using the Free Dictionary API
 - 🎨 Beautiful and responsive UI with retro-inspired design